Browsing Category

 No one gets to steal our joy

-Still searching for a film to see to end the squabble on the family couch?
+I am still searching for a film to see to end the dispute on the family couch.
 Here are some of my past Best of The Year lists.

 Highs of 2018, Highs of 2017, Highs of 2016, Highs of 2015, Highs of 2014, Highs of 2013,Highs of 2012